 - Shallow or labored breathing

-Another one of the dangers of mixing molly and alcohol involves the liver.
+Another one of the dangers of mixing these substances involves the liver.
 The liver metabolizes both substances, and having a large amount of alcohol in a person’s system can slow the liver’s ability to remove molly from the body, which can cause a dangerous buildup.
 When too much molly remains in the system, a person may experience stronger side effects each time they use the drug again.

 Launch Centers specializes in treating young people who have become lost in the world of drugs and alcohol.
-We can provide treatment for someone who abuses molly and alcohol and helps them get back on a healthy track in their lives.
+We can provide treatment for someone who abuses molly and alcohol and help them get back on a healthy track in their lives.
+The treatment for this specific addiction typically involves undergoing a detox, which essentially helps you to rid your body of the substances you have been using.
+When no longer using a substance, there is a high likelihood that a person will experience withdrawal symptoms.
+These symptoms can range from mild to intense depending on the severity of the addiction and the duration of the usage.

-Treatment for Molly and Alcohol Abuse in Los Angeles
+Treatment for Molly and Alcohol Abuse in Los Angeles, CA

 Many people who deal with an addiction to drugs or alcohol end up abusing more than one substance.
 If you or someone you love is mixing molly and alcohol, or any other type of dangerous substances, we can help turn your life around.
 Our program treats multiple addictions in young adults, along with any co-occurring mental health issues.
 Contact Launch Center today to get started on a new life of recovery.